-- (1) Any person may apply for trust funds, certifying on an application provided by the State Forester that: - (a) Both the lands and the person meet the requirements of OARs 629-022-0100 and 629-022-0110; and - (b) The person requests a suspension of the reforestation requirements under OAR 629-057-5170 when a proposed project includes the harvest of forest products. - (2) If the person is a corporation, partnership or limited liability company, the application shall provide the names and addresses of the stockholders, partners, members or any other person having an ownership interest in the entity.
+(1) Any person may apply for trust funds, certifying on an application provided by the State Forester that:

+(a) Both the lands and the person meet the requirements of OARs 629-022-0100 and 629-022-0110; and

+(b) The person requests a suspension of the reforestation requirements under OAR 629-057-5170 when a proposed project includes the harvest of forest products.

+(2) If the person is a corporation, partnership or limited liability company, the application shall provide the names and addresses of the stockholders, partners, members or any other person having an ownership interest in the entity.

 Stat.
-Auth.: ORS 526.700 to 730, 526.745 & SB 81 & 193 Hist.: FB 4-1994, f. & cert. ef.
+Auth.: ORS 526.700 - ORS 526.730, ORS 526.745 & SB 81 & 193 Stats.
+Implemented: ORS 526.700 - ORS 526.775 Hist.: FB 4-1994, f. & cert. ef.
 8-3-94

-629-022-0130 Project Plan
+Project Plan

-- (1) A landowner meeting the requirements of OAR 629-022-0100, 629-022-0110 and 629-022-0120 shall submit a project plan, subject to the State Forester granting a reforestation suspension described in OAR 629-057-5170 if forest products are harvested during the conversion project. - (2) A landowner may receive technical assistance to develop the project plan from the State Forester, other cooperating state or federal agencies, or a resource management professional. - (3) The project plan shall include a: - (a) Current aerial photograph showing project boundaries;(b) Project map or maps at 4" = 1 mile or larger scale showing a legend, scale, north arrow, property boundary, the project boundary, location of practices, acres, vegetative cover types, soil types within the project boundary, existing or proposed roads, and sensitive resource sites or streams that are protected by the Forest Practices Act; and - (c) Description of environmental restoration practices planned within the project boundary and the source of funding for the practices. - (4) The project plan shall include a description of the following required practices in the project: - (a) Site preparation to remove grass, brush or trees by mechanical, manual, prescribed fire, or chemical methods to prepare a seedling planting site; - (b) Acceptable tree seedlings, specifying appropriate seed
+(1) A landowner meeting the requirements of OAR 629-022-0100, 629-022-0110 and 629-022-0120 shall submit a project plan, subject to the State Forester granting a reforestation suspension described in OAR 629-057-5170 if forest products are harvested during the conversion project.

+(2) A landowner may receive technical assistance to develop the project plan from the State Forester, other cooperating state or federal agencies, or a resource management professional.

+(3) The project plan shall include a:

+(a) Current aerial photograph showing project boundaries;

+(b) Project map or maps at 4" = 1 mile or larger scale showing a legend, scale, north arrow, property boundary, the project boundary, location of practices, acres, vegetative cover types, soil types within the project boundary, existing or proposed roads, and sensitive resource sites or streams that are protected by the Forest Practices Act; and

-- zone, elevation, quality control standards, nursery source, availability dates, reservation, transportation, and handling and - (c) Planting or interplanting, including the number of seedlings per acre by site class and species, the soil and air temperature limitations during planting, and seedling planting depth and root replacement; - (d) Fertilizer application that may be required to enhance seedling growth on low productivity lands; - (e) Seedling protection to reduce animal damage to seedlings; and - (f) Application of moisture conservation measures by either mechanical, manual or chemical methods. - (5) The project plan shall also include for each practice described in section (4) of this rule: - (a) Specifications for the practice; - (b) A time schedule for completion; - (c) Estimated costs; and - (d) A description of any Forest Practices Act rules that need to be followed. - (6) When the landowner retains a resource management professional to implement a project, the project plan shall include the resource management professional fees described in OAR 629-22-230. - (7) The project plan shall include a description of the recommended management practices that ensure the forest stand remains adequately stocked and reaches the free to grow condition.
+(c) Description of environmental restoration practices planned within the project boundary and the source of funding for the practices.

+(4) The project plan shall include a description of the following required practices in the project:

+(a) Site preparation to remove grass, brush or trees by mechanical, manual, prescribed fire, or chemical methods to prepare a seedling planting site;

+(b) Acceptable tree seedlings, specifying appropriate seed zone, elevation, quality control standards, nursery source, availability dates, reservation, transportation, and handling and storage;

+(c) Planting or interplanting, including the number of seedlings per acre by site class and species, the soil and air temperature limitations during planting, and seedling planting depth and root replacement;

+(d) Fertilizer application that may be required to enhance seedling growth on low productivity lands;

+(e) Seedling protection to reduce animal damage to seedlings; and

+(f) Application of moisture conservation measures by either mechanical, manual or chemical methods.

+(5) The project plan shall also include for each practice described in section (4) of this rule:

+(a) Specifications for the practice;

+(b) A time schedule for completion;

+(c) Estimated costs; and

+(d) A description of any Forest Practices Act rules that need to be followed.

+(6) When the landowner retains a resource management professional to implement a project, the project plan shall include the resource management professional fees described in OAR 629-022-0230.

+(7) The project plan shall include a description of the recommended management practices that ensure the forest stand remains adequately stocked and reaches the free to grow condition.

 Stat.
-Auth.: ORS 526.700 to 730, 526.745 & SB 81 & 193 Hist.: FB 4-1994, f. & cert. ef.
+Auth.: ORS 526.700 - ORS 526.730, ORS 526.745 & SB 81 & 193 Stats.
+Implemented: ORS 526.700 - ORS 526.775 Hist.: FB 4-1994, f. & cert. ef.
 8-3-94